CodyTolene/pip-boy-apps/README.md

 to get started.

 Feeling like a Vault-Tec engineer?
-If you’re interested in developing your own holotape-style games and apps, follow the [development guide](#development) below to get started.
+If you’re interested in developing your own holotape-style apps, follow the [development guide](#development) below to get started.
 Thanks for being part of the Wasteland's growing arcade!

 <p align="right">[ <a href="#index">Index</a> ]</p>